 In 2004 additional rules were introduced by the EU .
 These changes primarily helped to make the slot system more flexible in terms of both allocation and use and they also strengthened the coordinator's role and the monitoring of compliance.

-In 2007 and 2008 The Commission adopted Communications on the application of the Slot Regulation.
-The 2008 interpretative Communication clarified certain points in order to ensure a better application of the rules in force and to increase the efficient use of the available airport capacity in relation to exchanges of slots with monetary and other consideration (so called "secondary trading"), independency of coordinators, new entrants, ATFM (consistency between slots and flight plans) and local rules).
-Finally, the Commission stated that it will continue to monitor the functioning of the Slot Regulation and will consider whether it is necessary to make a proposal to amend it.
+In 2007 and 2008 the Commission adopted communications on the application of the Slot Regulation.
+The communications clarified certain points in order to ensure a better application of the rules in force.
+They also promoted an increase the efficient use of the available airport capacity by providing guidelines for the exchange of slots for money, known as "secondary trading".
+The communication also dealt with independence of coordinators and facilitating new entrants,.
+Finally, the Commission stated that it would continue to monitor the functioning of the Slot Regulation and it would reflect on whether the rules need to be amended,

 The aim of the proposed regulation is to ensure that airlines can make the best use of the available capacity.
 To this effect, the new proposals:

-- reform the rules designed to help new entrants access the market at congested airports.
-This will allow a greater number of carriers to challenge more effectively the 'dominant' carriers which have a large presence at busy airports;
+- would reform the rules designed to help new entrants access the market at congested airports, allowing a greater number of carriers to challenge more effectively the 'dominant' carriers which have a large presence at busy airports;

 According to analysis carried out by the Commission, the changes proposed could be worth €5 billion to the European economy and create 62,000 more jobs over the period 2012-2025 and would allow the system to handle 24 million more passengers a year by 2025.

 The proposal is under scrutiny in the legislative procedure between the Council and Parliament.

 Legislation in force - Regulation 95/93 on common rules for the allocation of slots at Community airports

 Pre-Lex - Monitoring of the Decision-making Process Between Institutions